Rlopezra/rlopezra.GitHub.io/_posts/2021-01-21-Cumulative-Ordinal.md

 ![Imgur Image](https://i.imgur.com/XP03SrF.jpg)

-It's important to note that in OLR, the distribution of the dependent variable can differ by respondent but the thresholds remain the same.
+It's important to note that in OLR when using the probit link function, the distribution of the dependent variable can differ by respondent but the thresholds remain the same.
 Lets see what happens when the threshols are illustrated above a normal distribution centered around -1.41 :